wangtt03/EduBlocks/README.md

 Manual Install
 --------------

-If you would rather mannually install EduBlocks instead of running our curl command.
+If you would rather mannually install EduBlocks instead of running our Curl command.
 Here is the commands to do it:
 ```
 wget http://edublocks.org/downloads/edublocks-armv6l.tar.xz